sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

 3. Edge Cases:
     - If the matrix is empty, return 0.
     - If all elements are the same, the longest path will be 1 (no increase).

+### 4. The Maze
+To solve the problem of finding the shortest path in a maze represented as a 2D grid, use Breadth-First Search (BFS).
+BFS is ideal for this type of problem because it explores all possible paths in layers and guarantees that the first time a destination is reached, it is via the shortest path.

+#### Steps
+1. Initialize a queue and add the starting point with 0 steps.
+2. Initialize a visited array to keep track of the cells that have already been visited.
+3. Perform BFS, exploring the 4 possible directions (up, down, left, right).
+4. If you reach the destination, return the number of steps taken.
+5. If the queue is exhausted and the destination is not reached, return -1.